ap--/python-seabreeze/docs/source/contributing.rst

 Adding a new spectrometer
 -------------------------

-To add a new spectrometer with basic spectrometer functionality to `pyseabreeze` you need to do two things:
+To add a new spectrometer with basic spectrometer functionality to `pyseabreeze` you first need to find a datasheet pdf of your spectrometer to get the necessary information and then you need to do two things:

 Add a new device class to `seabreeze/pyseabreeze/devices.py`: